The house: refuge of the children 1943-44

 Léon Reifman was the only survivor of the 6 April 1944 roundup.

 Arriving at the home that morning, he managed to jump out a window and hide in a bush.
-In the evening, thanks to the Perticoz family, the the children’s home’s neighbours, he left Izieu to be hidden with a family from Belley.
+In the evening, thanks to the Perticoz family, the children’s home’s neighbours, he left Izieu to be hidden with a family from Belley.
 He testified at the Klaus Barbie trial.
 He died in 1994 in Périgueux.

 Sabine and Miron Zlatin’s journey